friedice5467/DiscordChatBot/README.md

 If you want to add it to your server, paste this
 `https://discord.com/api/oauth2/authorize?client_id=1053064397792223273&permissions=75776&scope=bot`
 in your browser or [Click This](https://discord.com/api/oauth2/authorize?client_id=1053064397792223273&permissions=75776&scope=bot) and invite it to your server.
-Create a seperate channel called `bot-channel` and every message sent in there will be directed to the bot.
+Create a seperate channel called `bot-channel` and every message sent in there will be directed to the bot who will probably(?) reply

 TODO:
 1. ~~Limit bot activity to only specific channel name or call.~~ is now only limited to `bot-channel` channel name